Semantics-Preserving Sketch Embedding for Face Generation: Experiments

 \subsection{Comparison with Existing Methods}

-We compare our method with four state-of-the-art sketch-based face image generation methods, namely pix2pixHD~\cite{pix2pixHD}, DeepFaceDrawing~\cite{DeepFaceDrawing}, DeepFaceEditing~\cite{Deepfaceediting}, and pSp~\cite{pixel2style2pixel} for both quantitative and qualitative evaluation.
-For a fair comparison, we re-train pix2pixHD and pSp using the binary sketches and face images from the CelebA-Edge dataset.
+We compare our method with five state-of-the-art sketch-based face image generation methods, namely pix2pixHD~\cite{pix2pixHD}, DeepFaceDrawing~\cite{DeepFaceDrawing}, DeepFaceEditing~\cite{Deepfaceediting}, pSp~\cite{pixel2style2pixel}, and ReStyle~\cite{restyle} for both quantitative and qualitative evaluation.
+For a fair comparison, we re-train pix2pixHD, pSp, and ReStyle using the binary sketches and face images from the CelebA-Edge dataset.
 For DeepFaceDrawing and DeepFaceEditing, since no official code for network training and sketch synthesis is available, we use their pretrained models with default settings.